hdc-arizona/interactive-analysis.org/year/2015/index.md

 ---
 layout: main-2015
-title: The 1st Workshop on Data Systems for Interactive Analysis
+title: 1st Workshop on Data Systems for Interactive Analysis
 ---

 This is the website for the First Workshop on Data Systems for